 - Use epoxy or resin to attach the transducer to the inside of the hull - NOT silicone.

 - On aluminum boats, mount the transducer on the transom, outside the hull, and in a position between rows of rivets.
 Otherwise, water turbulence when the boat is moving will interfere with the reading.

 - Depthfinders are being upgraded as quickly as computers are.
 Select one that shows the greatest detail--that is, one with the smallest pixels and the largest number of pixels per vertical inch of screen.

 - Look for fish activity and note their depth.
 They're probably not bass, but that's where all the activity is.
 Start fishing for bass at that depth.

 - If you're depthfinder shows a ball of baitfish, analyze the form.
 A tight ball indicates they're being pursued by a predator fish.
 A loose ball indicates little activity.

 - When using these types of units for metering slopes, scan uphill for a more accurate reading.

 - Bear in mind that when you see something on the depthfinder that it may not be directly below the boat.
 It may be on the edge of the cone angle (i.e. it could be on the side of the boat).

-- When purchasing a new LCD unit don't buy a cheap one and then expect it to do a perfect job.
-Units can be purchased starting around $100 but are not very powerful and will only give marginal readings at high speeds.
-As a general rule you should by the best quality unit that you can afford but don't be concerned with features that you won't use.
-As with many boating accessories you get what you pay for and sometimes simple realy is better. -- Robert Baldwin
+- When purchasing a new unit don't buy a cheap one and then expect it to do a perfect job.
+Units can be purchased starting around $200 but are not very powerful and will only give marginal readings at high speeds.
+As a general rule, you should buy the best quality unit that you can afford but don't be concerned with features that you won't use.
+As with many boating accessories you get what you pay for and sometimes simple really is better. -- Robert Baldwin